ncabanes/ntuts/intro-to-c/intro-to-c-00.md

 ```

-¿And how can you **test** it?
-The recommended way is using Linux + Geany, wheter in a "real" machine or a virtual machine.
+And how can you **test** it?
+The recommended way is using Linux + Geany, whether in a "real" machine or a virtual machine.
 Most Linux versions include a C compiler preinstalled, and you can easily install an editor named "Geany", from which you can compile a program and run it just clicking a button.

 Try it!

+#### Suggested exercises:

+- C.00.01.
+Create a C program to display your name, instead of "Hello, world!".